oyvindkinsey/easyXDM/README.txt

 easyXDM.Interface wraps a Channel and enables you to define exposed and consumed methods.
-This then allows you to call methods, with arguments, across the domain boundary and have the result returnet.
+This then allows you to call methods, with arguments, across the domain boundary and have the result returned.

 This also enables you to expose AJAX services in an easy way.